m-junnola/m-junnola.github.io/index.md

 what are the characteristics of different groups and create a plan how to improve the business to benefit from this knowledge.<br>

 At first dataset was prepared and exploratory data analysis performed to get a better understanding of the data.
 Correlation analysis was conducted to see the relationships between variables.
+The scale and range of values of each variable varied considerably, so the data was normalized before performing clustering.
 To indentify clusters from the dataset k-means algorithm was used with Elbow method, Silhouette method,  Calinski-Harabasz index, and Gap statistic method.
 As a result two out of four methods suggested three clusters to be the optimal number of clusters.
 All three clusters had their distinctive attributes.
-Based on the characterics of each cluster a plan was created to increase the probability of a session ending into a purchase.<br><br>
+After clustering was conducted Based on the characterics of each cluster a plan was created to increase the probability of a session ending into a purchase.<br><br>

 ---
 ### Project 4: CaseCalculator for Nordea Bank